AdamCarballo/Unity-Trello/README.md

 string name // Name of the card.
 Will appear in the Title of the card string desc // Description of the card.
 Will appear in the description of the card string due // Date of the card.
 Will appear as "Due Date" in the card.
 Must use System.DateTime string urlSource // A URL.
-If not "null" a link will be attached to the card byte[] fileSource // A file / photo.
-If not null a file will be attached to the card string fileName // Name of the file.
+If not null a link will be attached to the card byte[] fileSource // A file / photo.
+If not null will try to attach a file to the card string fileName // Name of the file.
 If this or fileSource is null, the file will be ignored

 // Public, but will get overwritten on runtime: